 The ideals of active, applied humanism and humanity is essentially important for the artist who believes that real art is the tool of humanity.

-Inna is twice laureate of the prestigious Il Volo di Pegaso Italian National Arts & Literature Award ( 2017-2018 and 2018-2019), and together with her husband Michael Rogatchi is recipient of the New York Children’s Museum Award for Outstanding Contribution into the Arts & Culture ( 2013).
+Inna is finalist of the V Edition of the London Art Biennale ( 2021), twice laureate of the prestigious Il Volo di Pegaso Italian National Arts & Literature Award ( 2017-2018 and 2018-2019), and together with her husband Michael Rogatchi is recipient of the New York Children’s Museum Award for Outstanding Contribution into the Arts & Culture ( 2013).
 The Museum is the largest Children’s Museum in the USA.

 Inna is interested to create her artworks in her special art techniques.
 She is the author of Inna Rogatchi Lux Sei Art ©, a particular direction of visual art that provides psychological comfort.
 Her works in that genre have been successfully applied in medical, social, public establishments and institutions of Finland, UK, Japan, Israel, and Spain, where the Spanish National Cancer Association has selected it for application in psychological treatment of cancer patients.
 Her collections of the art created in this special direction belong to the Permanent Art Collections of many institutions in Finland, the UK, Israel, and the USA.